 11. Rolfe von Horne of Duchess

-> Rolfe’s introduction in an earlier book in the series is so brief if you blink you will miss it.
+Rolfe’s introduction in an earlier book in the series is so brief if you blink you will miss it.
 But in Duchess, it is revealed that he is the man that Roxy Price’s parents wished her to meet and marry.
 Even though he made no impression on Roxy, he never forgets her.
 Years, relationships and betrayals pass.
-Still Rolfe patiently waits for the real Roxy behind the glamorous façade to emerge.
+Still Rolfe patiently waits for the real Roxy to emerge from behind the glamorous façade.
 Almost everything he does is with her welfare and benefit in mind.
 Not to mention he is a Belgian duke.
-He sinks most of his money into a film for her to star in and then when WWII begins takes great risks to keep her and many Jews safe.
+He sinks most of his money into a film for her to star in.
+Then when WWII begins he takes great risks to keep her and many Jews safe.
 If that doesn’t scream heroic, I don’t know what does.

-> 12. Mack Danvers of Maid to Match
+12. Mack Danvers of Maid to Match

 When Mack Danvers goes to work for the Vanderbilts at their Ashville mansion, he falls for fellow employee Tillie.
 But his and Tillie’s life goals are not compatible.
 As the eldest brother and caretaker of his younger siblings, Mack has a heart for orphans.
 He is working to save enough to support his family.Tillie’s big dream is to become Mrs. Vanderbilt’s personal maid, but this would mean she can’t marry.
 Mack is a big man with a great sense of humor.
 In spite of his brute strength he is incredibly gentle.
 He is also crushed when Tillie rejects his proposal.
 But he doesn’t let this stop him from helping those he can.

 13. Griffith Tolliver of Choices of the Heart